aaron-G18/unit-4-game/README.md

 Each time you play, the number to match and the crystal values will change.
 (Randomly generated numbers.
 The number to match is between 19 & 120, and each gems value is between 1 & 12)

 Link to the deployed page: https://aaron-g18.github.io/unit-4-game/

+For this project I used HTML, CSS, JavaScript, and JQuery.